-The Board recommends, on the advice of the Audit Committee, that the shareholders of the Company re-appoint PFK LLP as the Company's auditor to audit the Company's consolidated financial statements for fiscal year 2023.
+The Board recommends, on the advice of the Audit Committee, that the shareholders of the Company re-appoint PFK LLP as the Company's auditor to audit the Company's consolidated financial statements for fiscal year 2024.
 To the knowledge of management of the Company, neither such firm nor any of its members has any direct or material indirect financial interest in the Company, nor any connection with the Company in any capacity other than as our auditor.
-It is not anticipated Marcum will attend the Meeting.

-Principal Independent Registered Public Accounting Firm Fees and Services

-On March 30, 2023, the Company filed the Auditor Reporting Package on SEDAR+ which confirmed that (i) the resignation of Marcum LLP and appointment of PFK LLP were considered and approved by the Board, (ii) there have been no modified opinions in Marcum LLP's reports for the Company's two most recently completed fiscal years or for any period subsequent to the most recently completed period for which an audit report was issued and preceding the date of Marcum LLP's termination, (iii) there were no reportable events (as defined in NI 51-102) in connection with the audits for the period commencing at the beginning of the Company's two most recently completed financial years and ending on the date of Marcum LLP's termination.
-A copy of the Auditor Reporting Package is appended hereto as Appendix "B".
+Principal Independent Registered Public Accounting Firm Fees and Services most recently completed fiscal years or for any period subsequent to the most recently completed period for which an audit report was issued and preceding the date of Marcum LLP's termination, (iii) there were no reportable events (as defined in NI 51-102) in connection with the audits for the period commencing at the beginning of the Company's two most recently completed financial years and ending on the date of Marcum LLP's termination.